red6/pdfcompare/README.md

 - addEqualPagesToResult=true

     When set to false, only pages with differences are added to the result and this the resulting difference PDF document.

+- failOnMissingIgnoreFile=false

+    When set to true, a missing ignore file leads to an exception.
+Otherwise it is ignored and only an info level log messages is written.

 ### Acknowledgements